2007–08 Notre Dame Fighting Irish men's basketball team: Schedule

 Notre Dame's schedule was announced on September 5, 2007.
-The Big East expanded all of its teams' schedules from 16 games to 18 games in conference so that all of the teams would play each other.
+The Big East expanded all of its teams' schedules from 16 to 18 games in conference, so that all of the teams would play each other.
 Notre Dame added 12 games out of conference to precede them.
 Notre Dame played 17 home games, eight away games, and four games on a neutral court, prior to the Big East tournament.